platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

 The `env:` prefix will make that variable appear as its own Unix environment variable available by Composer during the build process.
 The optional `--no-visible-runtime` flag means the variable will only be defined during the build hook, which offers slightly better security.

-Note: The authentication credentials may be cached in your project's build container, so please make sure you clear the Composer cache upon changing any authentication credentials by running this [CLI command](../../administration/cli/_index.md):
+Note: The authentication credentials may be cached in your project's build container.
+Make sure you clear the Composer cache after changing credentials by running the following [CLI command](../../administration/cli/_index.md):

 ```bash
 platform project:clear-build-cache